kragen/derctuo/markdown/adiabatic-separation.md

 Packed columns?
 ---------------

-All these "packed columns" might be better as a honeycomb of narrow parallel tubes, a configuration already commonly used for catalyst support, in part to reduce acoustic losses.
+All these “packed columns” might be better as a honeycomb of narrow parallel tubes, a configuration already commonly used for catalyst support, in part to reduce acoustic losses.
 You could imagine that it would also reduce turbulence losses, but if your passages are wide